Unleash/unleash/website/docs/user_guide/environments.md

 - an environment type
 - a list of projects to clone feature configurations in

-You must also decide whether you want to clone the user permissions to the new environment or to make it a fresh environment where only an admin or editor of the selected projects can make changes.
-You can always add permissions later, using [Custom Project Roles](../user_guide/rbac#custom-project-roles).
+You can also clone user permissions into the new environment.
+When you do that, permissions in the new environment will be the same as in the environment you cloned from.
+If you don't clone permissions, only admins and project editors can make changes in the new environment.
+You can change permissions after creation by using [custom project roles](../user_guide/rbac#custom-project-roles).

 In order to clone an environment, you can follow the [How to clone environments](../how-to/how-to-clone-environments.mdx) guide.